Class 3 Image: AI generated

 jsonpath "$.completed" == false

-Even someone who doesn’t know code can read it:
+Even someone who does not know code can read this:

 This is a contract.
-“When you add a todo, 201 comes back, and the title and priority are returned as-is.”
-If this contract breaks, Hurl tells you in red text.
+“When you add a task, you should get a 201 and the title and priority should come back as-is.”
+If this contract is broken, Hurl tells you in red text.

 One more: